-Benefits are provided for preoperative tests given to you by a Hospital as an Outpatient to prepare you for Surgery which you are scheduled to have as an Inpatient provided that benefits would have been available to you had you received these tests as a Hospital Inpatient.
+Benefits are provided for preoperative tests given to you as an Outpatient to prepare you for Surgery which you are scheduled to have as an Inpatient, provided that benefits would have been available to you had you received these tests as an Inpatient in a Hospital.
 Benefits will not be provided if you cancel or postpone the Surgery.